-As of mid-April 2018, the Mormon Canyon Trail has over 100 trees down on it as well as tread damage in places where it comes close to the creek.
+As of June 2019, the Mormon Canyon Trail has been partially cleared of deadfall above the Wilderness boundary, but over 100 trees remain down on it above that point, and outside of Wilderness, as well as tread damage in places where it comes close to the creek.

 Length: 2.57 mi

 The Mormon Canyon Trail is accessible from three locations.

 The lower elevation western terminus lies at a signed trailhead with single car pull-off (31.85624, -109.32990) on the east side of the Turkey Creek Road (FR 41), ⅖ mile southeast of Sycamore Campground.